-The stellar and gaseous components of local star-forming discs, dwarf-discs and low surface brightness galaxies are well described by \cite{Freeman1970} exponential disc model \citep[e.g.,][] {PS1996, Karukes2017, Chiara2019}.
-Here, we assume that the distribution of stars and gas in $z\sim 1$ star-forming disc galaxies are also in exponential discs, so that the surface densities:
+The stellar and gaseous components of local star-forming disks, dwarf-disks and low surface brightness galaxies are well described by the exponential disk model of \cite{Freeman1970} \citep[e.g.,][] {PS1996, Karukes2017, Chiara2019}.
+Here, we assume that the distribution of stars and gas in $z\sim 1$ star-forming disk galaxies are also in exponential disks, so that the surface densities are as follows:

-where, $M_{\_}$ and $R_{scale}$ are the total mass and the scale length of the different components (stars, H2, HI), respectively.
-Note that stellar mass in the disc (without bulge) is denoted by $M_{\mathrm{D}}$, while the contribution of the total stellar mass is represented by $M_{\mathrm{star}} = M_{\mathrm{D}} + M_{\mathrm{bulge}}$.
-Given the density distribution of the stars and the gas, their contribution to the circular velocity of the disc can be expressed as follows:
+where $M_{\_}$ and $R_{scale}$ are the total mass and the scale length of the different components (stars, H2, and HI), respectively.
+We note that stellar mass in the disk (without a bulge) is denoted by $M_{\mathrm{D}}$, while the contribution of the total stellar mass is represented by $M_{\mathrm{star}} = M_{\mathrm{D}} + M_{\mathrm{bulge}}$.
+Given the density distribution of the stars and the gas, their contribution to the circular velocity of the disk can be expressed as follows:

 where, $x = R/R_{scale}$ and $I_n$ and $K_n$ are modified Bessel functions computed at $1.6x$ for stars and $0.53x$ for gas \citep[c.f.][]{PS1996, Karukes2017}.